-The Service d'Astrophysique (SAp - UMR AIM) within Irfu is among the major space laboratories in France, in Europe and internationally.
-In direct collaboration with CNES, which is responsible for space activities of French laboratories, SAp is strongly involved in space missions of the scientific program of ESA Cosmic Vision, and on bilateral missions supported by CNES.
+The Service d'Astrophysique (SAp - UMR AIM) is among the major space laboratories in France, in Europe and internationally.
+In direct collaboration with CNES, which is responsible for the space activities of French laboratories, SAp is strongly involved in space missions for ESA Cosmic Vision scientific program and on bilateral missions supported by CNES.
 The development of astrophysics at the CEA began in partnership with CNES since its creation in the early 1960s.
-Astrophysics is then a growing science with high potential for discoveries.
-Instruments more and more numerous and powerful, from the ground or onboard satellite, make it possible to probe the universe with an angular resolution and increased sensitivity, and this across the full range of the electromagnetic spectrum.
+Astrophysics has since been a growing science with high potential for discoveries.
+Instruments ever more numerous and more powerful, whether from the ground or on board satellites, make it possible to probe the universe with increased angular resolution and sensitivity across the full range of the electromagnetic spectrum.
 Meanwhile, modeling, particularly using computational simulations, is of increasing importance in astrophysics; astrophysical problems are mostly complex problems that involve other disciplines of physics.
 Astrophysics and other fields of physics enrich each other.

 The Astrophysics division